strncat/strncat.github.io/_posts/2019-07-12-binary-heaps.markdown

 <hr>
 <!------------------------------------------------------------------------------------>
 <br>
-<b>5 Building a Max-Heap</b>
+<b>Building a Max-Heap</b>
 <br>
 <br>
 Based on how we store the heap elements in the array, the leaves of the tree are located stating at $$A[n/2+1], A[n/2+2],...,n$$. (proof?).
 Therefore, if we go over the remaining nodes in the tree and ran max-heapify, it will be enough to gaurantee that every element of $$A$$ maintains the heap property.
-And so we can write the following to build a max-heap:
+Therefore, we can use the following to build a max-heap:
 {% highlight c++ %}
 void build_max_heap(A) {
     for (int i = A.length/2; i >=1; i--) {